-- On 26 February 2020, "Control ("the Data Subject") lodged a complaint pursuant to Article 77 of the GDPR with Landesbeauftragte für Datenschutz und Informationsfreiheit Nordrhein-Westfalen ("the Recipient SA") concerning Paysafe Prepaid Services Limited ("the Respondent"). - 2.
-In circumstances where the Data Protection Commission ("the DPC") was deemed to be the competent authority for the purpose of Article 56(1) of the GDPR, the Recipient SA transferred the complaint to the DPC on 23 June 2020.
+- On 13 August 2021, ("the Data Subject") lodged a complaint pursuant to Article 77 of the GDPR with the Data Protection Commission ("the DPC") concerning CurrencyFair Limited ("the Respondent"). - 2.
+The DPC was deemed to be the competent authority for the purpose of Article 56(1) of the GDPR.